 This article contains affiliate links.
 We earn from qualifying purchases.

-And with our expert tips and advice on how to make it happen, planning your perfect family vacation has never been easier.
+And with my expert tips and advice on how to make it happen, planning your perfect family vacation has never been easier.
 We’ve included destination ideas across the globe and for every budget, so you can find the right spot for your family.
+So, pack your bags and get ready to explore the best summer vacations for families!

 Note: In this special FamilyTravelConsulting.com travel section, some of the advertising and custom content has been brought to you by our sponsors.
 All other content and opinions are based on the authors’ actual travel experience and knowledge.